Increase access to and success in high-quality post-secondary educational opportunities.

 ParentChild+ Inc. (FKA The Parent-Child Home Program, Inc.)

-To help support The Parent-Child Home Program's expansion in New York City and develop and pilot a technology curriculum
+To help support the Parent-Child Home Program in New York City and expand the pilot program with family child care providers to the Bronx

 Reach Out And Read of Greater New York, Inc.